 - Unique Electives, are electives proposed by students who wish to do research in a specific field which will allow them more in depth exposure to that particular area of medicine.
-The forms should be filled out six weeks prior to the date that research/elective is scheduled to begin.
+Paperwork must be received and approved prior to the start of the proposed elective.

 - Medical Spanish Electives, prepares medical students to communicate effectively with patients with limited English proficiency.

 - The Miracle Elective, which pairs first year students with mothers-to-be for the pregnancy, delivery and the baby's first year.